ucsb-cs16-m18/ucsb-cs16-m18.github.io/_lab/lab00.md

 ## Step 5: Create and edit a file containing a C++ program <a name="step5"></a>

 Here are some more [vim hints](vim_hints/) to refer to.
-We don't expect you to be experts in vim this quarter, but you should definitely pick up "survival" skills including editing code, copy / paste, search / replace, and saving files.
+We don't expect you to be experts in vim this quarter, but you should definitely pick up "survival" skills.
+A little later this quarter, we will confirm that you know how to do the "basic eight" ([vim: basic eight](https://ucsb-cs16.github.io/topics/vim_basic_eight/)).

 This assignment only needs you to write a program that prints out two lines on the display, and nothing else. <b>The output should look EXACTLY as follows</b> (no space before or after each line, except the 2 newlines):